Pavle, Serbian Patriarch: Later years

 Patriarch Pavle was the oldest among all living Patriarchs.
 He was especially devoted to and fond of the words of the Apostle Paul, his namesake, whom he often quoted and expressed admiration for.

 In October 2004, Pavle wrote an open letter in which he denounced the elections in Kosovo and urged Serbs to boycott the polls.

-On 27 April 2007, the Holy Synod announced that it had named the Metropolitan Jovan (Pavlović) of Zagreb, Ljubljana and All Italy, as the Guardian of the Throne (taking over the Patriarch's duties temporarily) while Patriarch Pavle was recovering in Sveti Sava Hospital.
+On 27 April 2007, the Holy Synod of the Serbian Orthodox Church announced that it had named the Metropolitan Jovan Pavlović of Zagreb and Ljubljana, as the Guardian of the Throne (taking over the Patriarch's duties temporarily) while Patriarch Pavle was recovering at the Saint Sava Hospital.
 He was discharged on 1 May and returned to his duties on 14 May.
 The Patriarch's health worsened and he was restricted to a wheelchair.
-On 13 November 2007 Pavle was admitted to a medical clinic, and the Metropolitan Amfilohije (Radović) of Montenegro and the Littoral, as the oldest member, was elected by the Holy Synod to conduct the duties of the Patriarch.
+On 13 November 2007 Pavle was admitted to Military Medical Academy, and the Metropolitan Amfilohije Radović of Montenegro and the Littoral, as the oldest member, was elected by the Holy Synod to conduct the duties of the Patriarch.

 On 20 November 2007 it was announced that his life was in danger.
 On 17 May 2008 the Holy Synod took over all Patriarch Pavle's duties owing to his inability to carry out his functions.
 On 12 October 2008 Pavle was reported to have asked the Holy Synod to accept his resignation because of declining physical ability.
 On 11 November 2008, the Holy Synod decided to turn down his request and to ask him to remain on the throne for life.